Ohio School Officials Can’t Dodge Suit Over Third-Grader’s Suicide

 U.S. Circuit Judges Richard Griffin, an appointee of George W. Bush, and Jane Stranch, another Obama appointee, also sat on the panel.

-Attorney Jennifer Branch, who argued on behalf of Taye’s family and is now a judge-election for the Hamilton County Common Pleas Court, did not immediately respond to a request for comment.
+In a statement, Reynolds’ attorney Jennifer Branch, now a judge-elect for the Hamilton County Common Pleas Court, said she looked forward to a trial.

+“It is not too late for Gabe’s family to seek justice,” Branch said, “not just for Gabe, but for all children who may be bullied at CPS schools.
+The truth about what happened to Gabe at Carson Elementary needs to be revealed and shared with all parents.”

 Attorney Aaron Herzig, a partner at Taft Law in Cincinnati representing the school officials, said in a statement that the ruling “does not reflect the facts as they have developed throughout this case.”